Transferable Skills: Definitions and ExamplesMay 6, 2020

 Dependability encompasses qualities that make you a trusted employee.
 It includes punctuality, organization and responsibility.
 Every employer seeks candidates who can be trusted to accomplish tasks well and in a timely manner.
 They often trust these same people to successfully manage relationships, assignments and goals.

 Teamwork skills involve the ability to work with others towards a common goal.
 Effective teamwork requires several other qualities such as empathy, active listening and strong communication.
 Providing successful teamwork examples during interviews can help employers understand how you’ll work with others in their company.

-A well-organized person has strong, neat structure in their workspace, tasks and relationships.
+A well-organized person has a strong, neat structure in their workspace, tasks and relationships.
 Organized employees typically meet deadlines, communicate with others in a timely manner and follow instructions well.
 Employers can trust organized workers to meet deadlines, take notes and ensure projects are completed efficiently.

 Adaptability skills are used to continue working towards goals even as teams, projects, management or products change.
 Employers hire flexible candidates who can quickly learn new skills and processes to ensure work is done quickly, efficiently and with a positive attitude.